BeardedBry/BrianJavaScript30/README.md

 # BrianJavaScript30

-Going through Wes Bos's JavaScript 30 challenge. https://javascript30.com/
+Going through Wes Bos's JavaScript 30 challenges in Hard Mode. https://javascript30.com/

 My Strategy has been to watch just the beginning of the videos and try to work out a solution on my own.
 And then finish the video to see how Wes did it.